cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/blueprints.md

 * `-b, --blueprint-id=BLUEPRINT_ID` -
                         The unique identifier for the blueprint

+* `-i, --icon-path TEXT` -
+                        The path to the blueprint's icon file (must be a valid image in PNG format); the file will be saved as `icon.png` in the blueprint's resources and will overwrite any
+                        existing file with that name

 * `-n, --blueprint-filename TEXT` -
                         The name of the archive's main blueprint file.
 Only relevant if uploading an